 Subtitles for Movies and Television Shows

-These days, are available for all forms of entertainment: in the movies, on television, and even at the opera.
+These days, subtitles are available for all forms of entertainment: in the movies, on television, and even at the opera.
 People from completely different cultures who speak different languages are often interested in the same subjects.
-For example, the blockbusters made in Hollywood often debut on the same day throughout the world and the audience is not limited to people who only speak .
+For example, the blockbusters made in Hollywood often debut on the same day throughout the world and the audience is not limited to people who only speak English.
 In fact, producers today give more importance to the box office results from foreign countries than they have in the past.
-Compared to , are a more cost-effective way to share these products with audience members who do not speak the original language.
+Compared to dubbing, subtitles are a more cost-effective way to share these products with audience members who do not speak the original language.

 To accomplish this, the professionals who are responsible for translating the scripts must keep in mind certain conditions.
-The first is that there must only be a maximum of two lines of on the screen at any time, and each line cannot exceed 37 characters.
+The first is that there must only be a maximum of two lines of subtitles on the screen at any time, and each line cannot exceed 37 characters.
 This affects the spectator’s reading speed, which on average is 180 words per minute, or 20 characters per second.

 Titles